gianlacasella/DeepQLearning_BreakoutProblem/README.md

 ## My results

 Unfortunately, my PC doesn't have the computational capability to train this agent for days, and get to the 300.000 iterations suggested on the parameters.json file.
-I tried training it for a day, and got some encouraging results.
+I tried training it for two days, and got some encouraging results.

 ## Prerequisites